jjaydenlee770/plinko/README.md

 https://jjaydenlee770.itch.io/plinko

 AI was used to suggest ways to fix problems with the code.
-The project was not made entirely with AI.
+The project was not made entirely with AI. thats why the game kinda sucks